-First, the bacteria travel to joints and connective tissue and cause direct damage to that joint.
+First, the bacteria travel to joints and connective tissue where they cause direct damage to that tissue.
 Then the immune system releases cytokines in response to the infection, which in turn creates inflammation.
-Lastly, the bacteria can trigger an autoimmune reaction where the antibodies that are made in response to the bacteria begin to attack the body’s tissue.
+The bacteria can also trigger an autoimmune reaction where the antibodies that are made in response to the bacteria begin to attack the body’s tissue.

 This autoimmune concept is known as molecular mimicry and can lead to conditions such as rheumatoid arthritis and lupus.
-So ultimately the goal is to find and treat the cause of the symptoms or diagnosis.
+Ultimately the goal is to find and treat the cause of the symptoms or diagnosis.

-In late-stage Lyme disease, it can be difficult to determine if the infection is still causing symptoms or if the bacterial load has decreased, but the immune response persists creating inflammation.
-This is a central debate in Lyme disease, and some have termed the latter symptoms Post-treatment Lyme Disease (PTLD).
-Most progressive Lyme-literate doctors believe both the infection and the immune response need treatment.
+In late-stage Lyme disease, it can be challenging to determine if the infection is still causing symptoms or if the bacterial load has decreased, but the immune response persists creating inflammation.
+This is a central debate in chronic Lyme disease, and some have termed the latter symptoms Post-treatment Lyme Disease (PTLD).
+My approach is to treat both the infection and the overactive immune response.

 Damon is an 8-year-old boy who presented to the local hospital’s emergency department because of a very swollen and painful knee.
 The hospital referred him to the children’s hospital so he could be cared for by pediatric rheumatologists and orthopedists.

 The doctors at the children’s hospital performed an aspirate of the fluid in Damon’s knee.
-His parents requested the fluid test for the bacteria that causes Lyme disease because Damon had a history of Lyme disease.
-The doctors were reluctant because Lyme disease is rarely considered in California as a diagnosis.
+His parents requested the fluid be tested for the bacteria that causes Lyme disease since Damon had a history of Lyme disease.
+The doctors were reluctant because Lyme disease is rarely considered as a diagnosis in California.
 To the doctors’ surprise, the fluid from Damon’s knee was positive for Lyme disease.

 Diagnosis of Lyme Arthritis

 Like all proper diagnostic workups, it is essential to start with the history of the patient.
-In the case of tick-borne infections, it is important to know if there is a possibility the person was exposed to a tick prior the onset of their symptoms?
-As mentioned previously, it can take up to two years for the pain caused by Lyme disease to manifest, so it is essential to go back in history.
+In the case of tick-borne infections, it is important to know if there is a possibility the person may have been exposed to a tick prior to the onset of their symptoms.
+As mentioned previously, it can take up to two years for the pain caused by Lyme disease to manifest, so it is essential to review the patient’s history.
 Does the person spend time outdoors?
-Some activities increase exposure risks such as hiking, horseback riding, and camping, but people can also be exposed to ticks in parks, in their yards, and from their pets bringing ticks into the house.
+Some activities increase exposure risks such as hiking, horseback riding, and camping, but people can also be exposed to ticks in parks, sports fields, in their yards, and from their pets bringing ticks into the house.

-When children experience pain, they are often taken to their pediatrician who may not consider Lyme disease as a diagnosis.
-The same can occur for an adult who presents to an orthopedist or sports medicine doctor for pain.
+When children experience pain, they are often taken to their pediatrician who may not consider the diagnosis of Lyme disease.
+The same can occur for an adult with pain who presents to an orthopedist or sports medicine doctor.

 On exam, the lining of the affected joint may be inflamed – called synovitis.
 Synovitis not only occurs in rheumatoid arthritis but also Lyme arthritis.
-Lyme arthritis rarely causes symmetrical joint involvement like rheumatoid arthritis does, so that can be helpful in making the diagnosis.
+Lyme arthritis rarely causes symmetrical joint involvement like rheumatoid arthritis, which can be helpful in making the correct diagnosis.

 Lab Tests to Determine the Cause of Arthritis

 If a tick-borne infection such as Lyme disease is a possible cause of pain, a comprehensive tick-borne infection panel at a Lyme-specific specialty laboratory should be ordered.
-Also, other traditional rheumatology tests will provide insight into the underlying cause of pain and arthritis.
+Traditional rheumatology tests will provide insight into the underlying cause of pain and arthritis.

 A positive low-level ANA (anti-nuclear antibody) is not specific to lupus or rheumatoid arthritis and can also be elevated in Lyme disease.
 Anti-CCP antibodies are specific to rheumatoid arthritis and rarely positive in Lyme arthritis, so are helpful in distinguishing Lyme arthritis from rheumatoid arthritis.